Skip to main content

 • Promote the University through brand identity and public awareness that comes from the use of the trademarks.

-• Support NC State students by using trademark royalties collected from the sale of licensed products to provide athletic, merit, and study abroad scholarships, as well as need-based financial aid programs.
+• Support NC State students by using trademark royalties collected from the sale of licensed products to provide scholarships.

-The Trademark Licensing office provides guidance, resources, and examples for licensees, fans, students, and university departments so that they can use NC State trademarks in accordance with pertinent policies, rules, and regulations.
+The trademark licensing program provides guidance, resources, and examples for licensees, fans, students and university departments so that they can use NC State trademarks in accordance with pertinent policies, rules and regulations.

 Commercial Licenses